CycloneDX/cyclonedx-dotnet/README.md

 This module no longer runs on
 *   .NET Core 3.1
 *   .NET Core 2.1
+*   .NET Core 3.1
-*   .NET5
+*   .NET 5.0
-*   see https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core for more infomation
+*   see https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core for more information

 ## Usage